 I shared with my blog partner, Alese, what I am about to share with you.
 She started sending me Chuck Norris memes and called me a type 1 diabetes black belt.
 I think I am still a white belt, but I’m adding stripes!

-Thanks to resources like the books Think Like a Pancreas by Gary Scheiner, Sugar Surfing by Dr. Stephen Ponder, the Juicebox Podcast by Scott Benner, and online support groups like SHIFT: Proactive CGM Management, I’m figuring out the timing for my 7 year old Grasshopper’s insulin.
+Thanks to resources like the books Think Like a Pancreas by Gary Scheiner, and Sugar Surfing by Dr. Stephen Ponder, I’m figuring out the timing for my 7 year old Grasshopper’s insulin.
 I’ve been trying this stuff for maybe a year and a half now and I think I’m finally starting to get it.

 We had a planned power outage per Alabama Power in our neighborhood on Monday that lasted from 8:30 AM until about 3:30 PM.
 I was worried about Grasshopper’s insulin, but we decided that if we just left the fridge as it was and didn’t open the door, that it would be alright.
 All of my worry was in vain and the insulin is fine.
 Whew!
 Many thanks to the Alabama Power linemen who worked hard to get that job done.

 I didn’t plan to cook since I wasn’t sure when the power would come back on, so we drove through Chick-Fil-A for dinner.

 I don’t usually let him get the milk there, white or chocolate, because it has spiked his blood sugar in the past.
 We usually come home and have our Fairlife milk.
 But today he got a 6 count order of nuggets (7g carbs), fries (37g carbs), and 7 oz chocolate milk (26g carbs!!!).
 70g carbs for one meal is a lot for him.